 Explore Courses

-It's mind-boggling to think that machines could perform to such high levels.
+2. It’s mind-boggling to think that machines could perform to such high levels.
 Driving is a complex task that takes a long time for humans to master.
-Nonetheless, each car had its onboard computer loaded with a digital map and route plans and was instructed to navigate busy roads, distinguish between pedestrians and stationary objects, determine whether other vehicles were parked or moving off, and handle various parking maneuvers, all of which robots proved to be surprisingly adept at.
+Nonetheless, each car had its on-board computer loaded with a digital map and route plans, and was instructed to navigate busy roads, distinguish between pedestrians and stationary objects, determine whether other vehicles were parked or moving off, and handle various parking maneuvers, all of which robots proved to be surprisingly adept at.
 The fact that the only scrape in the entire tournament was between the robot Land Rover developed by researchers at the Massachusetts Institute of Technology and the Tahoe outfitted by Cornell University Artificial Intelligence (AI) experts was even more striking.
-However, only three years ago, at DARPA's previous driverless car competition, every robot contender - assigned to traverse over a length of the open desert - crashed or seized up before reaching the finish line.
+However, only three years ago, at DARPA’s previous driverless car competition, every robot contender – assigned to traverse over a length of the open desert – crashed or seized up before reaching the finish line.

 Master IELTS for FREE